PubCom's instructors are seasoned pros who continue to work in the industry in addition to conducting classes.

 Topics she teaches: graphic design, web design, Section 508 accessibility, printing technologies, cross-media / digital media technologies, XML, management, desktop publishing, Acrobat, photography, digital image correction, marketing and product development.

-Spare time endeavors: photography, gardening, home renovations, and not cooking (her burnt-cheese sandwiches are legendary!).
+Bevi still maintains her design and art through PubCom and her personal time.
+Spare time endeavors: photography, gardening, architecture, and not cooking (her burnt-cheese sandwiches are legendary!).

 Les is a familiar face to government publishers.